 The program will start at 7:30 pm at the Clarke County Historical Association.
 Participants will view the Civil War experience of Berryville and how the war affected life in the Shenandoah Valley.
 The period-dressed Mosby Heritage Area Interpretive Group will offer their story-telling ability against the backdrop of historic Berryville, featuring stories of Clarke County’s commissioner to the Virginia Secession Convention, the visits of two famous Civil War generals, Mosby’s Wagon Train Raid in Berryville, and the story of Eugene Ferris, a Medal of Honor recipient from his days of fighting Mosby’s Rangers.

-Tickets are $15 for adults and $8 for students and can be purchased the door.
+Tickets are $15 for adults and $8 for students and can be purchased here in advance or at the door.
 Walking is involved; dress comfortably.
-For more information: 540-687-6681 or email@example.com.
+For more information: 540-687-6681 or firstname.lastname@example.org.

 This program is sponsored jointly by the Mosby Heritage Area Association and the Clarke County Historical Association.